 The dreaded home sale.
 From packing up years worth of belongings to having strangers tour your home (and peek in your drawers), the process of selling your home can be daunting, but it doesn’t have to be.
 We are here to debunk some of the biggest myths about selling your home so you can go into the process feeling informed, confident and excited for the next stage of your home life.

-Myth #1: Selling a Home is Time Consuming.
+Myth #1: Selling a home is time-consuming

 It can be, but it doesn’t have to be.
 Especially with new companies available that can help manage the entire process from end to end, like OfferPad.
 These services can be especially valuable to people who need to sell quickly or have inherited a home that needs to be sold and assets divided, but also to homeowners that have dealt with the pain points of selling a home and want a better option.
 What used to take weeks or even months is now truncated to just a few days – you can submit a request online and 24 hours later have an offer in hand.

-Myth #2: Professional Staging is Necessary.
+Myth #2: Professional staging is necessary

-During the housing boom in the early to mid-2000’s, home staging became popular: professionals would come into your home, remove all your belongings, and re-imagine the house with all new furniture.
+During the housing boom in the early to mid-2000s, home staging became popular: professionals would come into your home, remove all your belongings, and re-imagine the home with all new furniture.
 Studies seemed to show that homes that were staged would sell for more, but you have to pay for the service…so net-net you weren’t getting much of a boost.
 You can get the benefit of staging by doing it yourself:

 - Remove excess furniture and put away any personal pictures.

 - Get rid of excess clutter, and clear off all surfaces so you can really see the space beyond the chairs and tables.

 - Clearing out in advance helps when it comes time to pack things up and move.